 b.
-Has been previously adjudged as a potentially dangerous animal under this Title and the owner has failed to obtain and/or maintain the required potentially dangerous animal permit, or the animal has engaged in subsequent behavior that poses a threat to public safety or for which any of the potentially dangerous animal permit conditions set forth for the keeping of potentially dangerous animals have been violated (unless the animal owner has been relieved of the obligation to maintain such permit as set forth in this Chapter).
+Has been previously adjudged as a potentially dangerous animal under this Title and the owner has failed to obtain and/or maintain the required potentially dangerous animal permit; or the animal has engaged in subsequent behavior that poses a threat to public safety or for which any of the potentially dangerous animal permit conditions set forth for the keeping of potentially dangerous animals have been violated (unless the animal owner has been relieved of the obligation to maintain such permit as set forth in this Title).

 c.
-Engages in or has been trained for animal fighting as described and prohibited in Section 18-9-204, C.R.S.
+Engages in or has been trained for animal fighting as described and prohibited in C.R.S. \$18-9-204.

-Dog means a domestic dog (canus lupus familiaris) regardless of sex.
+Dog means a domestic dog (Canus familiaris) regardless of sex.